MechanicalRabbit/PrettyPrinting.jl/README.md

 julia> using PPrint
 ```

-Display complex data structures using the function `PPrint.pprint()`.
-For
+Use function `pprint()` to display complex data structures.
+For example:
-example:

 ```julia
 julia> data = [(name = "POLICE",